CAA381/hands-on/overviews/A/README.md

-# Lesson A - Seting up Continuous Delivery for the Timesheet Application
+# Lesson A - Setting up Continuous Delivery for the Timesheet Application

+## Starting Your Local Continuous Delivery Server

 Imagine that you freshly joined a new development team.
 The team is new to cloud development and started recently to work on a new project, the Timesheet Application.